LordAdhaar/WeatherApp-react-tlwnd/README.md

 # How to use the project

+- Open terminal in your operating system
+- git clone git@github.com:LordAdhaar/WeatherApp-react-tlwnd.git
-- Clone
+- cd WeatherApp-react-tlwnd
-- Install dependencies (npm i)
-- Get your API key and add to weatherService.js
+- Get your API key from https://openweathermap.org and add to weatherService.js
+- npm install
+- npm install -D tailwindcss
-- Enjoy!!
+- npm start

 > Leave a star :)